 Take a standard watch and add a see-through smart glass on top.
 When smart glass is lit you have all the functionality of a smart watch.
 When the glass is in idle mode (not lit but see-through) you will have all the functionality of your favorite standard watch.

-The watch can be equipped with all existing smart watch functionality such as built-in GPS, sim-card, wifi, speaker etc. All managed by the smart glass.
+The watch can be equipped with all existing smart watch functionality such as built-in GPS, sim-card, wifi, speaker as well as sensors to measure heart rate etc. Data will be collected at all times and managed by the smart glass.

 Key is also that you have dual battery.
 The standard watch operates from the normal non-rechargeable battery (same as today) while the smart glass has a separate battery which you can charge.
 Since the watch does not have to keep the smart glass active at all times the battery life of the smart glass can be extended to at least 14 days (unless you are a heavy user of the smart functionality).
 In the event you are not able to charge the smart glass and you run out of power the watch will simply default back to the standard watch as the smart glass will not be lit.
 The battery life of the standard watch will not change.
 It is still 12 – 24 months.
 Or longer…